Online Live Concert Licence

 The popularity of various online events has grown beyond all expectations during the COVID-19 pandemic.
 The songwriters, composers and publishers must be able to share in the benefits this change brings.
 A licence is needed if members are to receive any royalties.

 In order to meet the changing dynamics in the market we are offering a specific licence for ticketed and sponsored online live concerts, and those requiring donations to view the event.
 We have a variety of different licensing options, which are determined by the size of the event.
 By answering a few simple questions you can find out how to obtain the licence best suited to your event.

 Who needs this licence?

-Anyone wishing to live stream a concert in the UK or one of our managed territories (Malta, Cyprus, Gibraltar, The Bahamas or Bermuda), such as promoters, event producers or those responsible for the streaming of music performances.
+Anyone wishing to live stream a concert taking place in the UK or one of our managed territories (Malta, Cyprus, Gibraltar, The Bahamas or Bermuda), such as promoters, event producers or those responsible for the streaming of music performances.

 What this licence covers

 Online Live Concert licence covers the communication to the public and associated mechanical and synch rights of the repertoire we represent.
 The licence is per event and covers you for 72 hours from your first webcast any further footage will need to be licensed separately.